Columbia University Archives: Faculty Search

 • Central Files / Office of the President Records

 This is the core administrative collection of records, from the 1890s to the present.
-Central Files chiefly contains correspondence (sent and received) between Columbia University administrators and other University officers, faculty, trustees, and individuals and organizations from outside the University.
-You can request materials directly from the Central Files Finding Aid: click the check box located on the right for the box(es) you need, and then scroll back to the top of the container list document and click “Submit Request” button in the red-rimmed box at top.
-This should lead you directly to your Special Collections Research Account to complete the request form.
+Central Files chiefly contains correspondence (sent and received) between Columbia University administrators and other University officers, faculty, trustees, as well as individuals and organizations from outside the University.

 • Office of the Provost Records